RENEW

 • Look ahead at the emerging key drivers and pressures shaping local places through the horizon-scanning framework

-These resources will be most effective when used together in a workshop setting with the toolkit facilitation package and trained facilitator.
+These resources will be most effective when used together in a workshop setting with the EXPLORE facilitation package and a trained facilitator.

 RENEW is working closely with Natural England, partners and a small group of local authorities to continue developing and piloting the toolkit, to ensure it best meets the needs of its target audience.
 Together we have been engaging with local authorities, recruiting and working with digital developers, and exploring how a toolkit might also be used by local communities to engage with questions of biodiversity renewal within their area.